gioboa/vite-module-federation/README.md

 ## Reason why 🤔

-[Microservices](https://martinfowler.com/articles/microservices.html) nowadays is a well known concept and maybe you are using it in your current company.
+[Microservices](https://martinfowler.com/articles/microservices.html) nowadays is a well-known concept and maybe you are using it in your current company.
-Do you know that now you can apply similar ideas in the Frontend?
+Do you know that now you can apply similar ideas on the Frontend?
-With [Module Federation](https://blog.logrocket.com/building-micro-frontends-webpacks-module-federation/#:~:text=Module%20federation%20is%20a%20JavaScript,between%20two%20different%20application%20codebases.) you can load separately compiled and deployed code into an unique application.
+With [Module Federation](https://blog.logrocket.com/building-micro-frontends-webpacks-module-federation/#:~:text=Module%20federation%20is%20a%20JavaScript,between%20two%20different%20application%20codebases.) you can load separately compiled and deployed code into a unique application.
 This plugin makes Module Federation work together with [Vite](https://vitejs.dev/).

 ## Working implementation

-👉 Here you can find a [working implementation](https://github.com/gioboa/svelte-microfrontend-demo) that shows how use the plugin.
+👉 Here you can find a [working implementation](https://github.com/gioboa/svelte-microfrontend-demo) that shows how to use the plugin.

 ## Getting started 🚀